Redocly/create-openapi-repo/template/openapi/paths/README.md

         $ref: ../../../../../components/headers/Rate-Limit-Remaining.yaml

 ```
 Notice the `../../../../../` in the ref which requires some attention to formulate correctly.
-While openapi-cli has a linter which suggests possible refs when there is a mistake made, this is a drawback for APIs with deep paths.
+While openapi-cli has a linter which suggests possible refs when there is a mistake, this is still a net drawback for APIs with deep paths.